 A real goal is…

-- something you desire - Many people fail to achieve their goals because they’re not really their goals.
-While it is important to do right by your family and friends, don’t try to become a doctor when you really want to be an architect just because your father desires that for you.
+- something you desire – Many people fail to achieve their goals because they’re not their goals.
+While it is important to do right by your family and friends, don’t try to become a doctor when you really want to be an architect just because your father desires it.

-- realistic - No matter how hard I work out in the gym I will never look like Arnold Schwarzenegger in his hay day.
-I just don’t have the required genetics for it.
-Setting that kind of goal is pointless as it is unachievable and it would probably put me off going to the gym at all.
-However I could, realistically, set a goal of getting six pack abs in two months or add ten lbs to my bench press every month for a year.
+- realistic – No matter how hard I work out in the gym I will never look like Arnold Schwarzenegger in his hay day.
+I don’t have the genetics for it.
+Setting that kind of goal is pointless as it is unachievable and it would probably put me off going to the gym.
+However I could set a goal of getting six pack abs in two months or add ten lbs to my bench press every month for a year.

-- measurable - When you set a goal you should be as precise as possible and give yourself something to measure your progress by, otherwise it can be hard to maintain motivation.
+- measurable – Your goals should be precise and measurable.
 Quitting nail biting completely in three months is measurable, you know whether you’ve bit your nails or not.
 Setting the goal to become more fit is hard to measure as there are different kinds of fitness.
 You could become stronger but slower, or faster but weaker – and then it’s tough to say whether you are fitter or not.
 However if you set the goal that you want to be able to run a mile in five minutes within six months.
-That is very easy to measure, all you need is a stop clock and a calendar to track you progress.
+That is easy to measure.

-- set to a deadline - You may have noticed that in every example of a good goal I’ve included a deadline.
-A deadline pushes you to keep working towards achieving your goal everyday as it makes time a valuable commodity in achieving your goal.
+- set to a deadline – A deadline pushes you to keep working towards achieving your goal everyday as it makes time a valuable commodity.
 Let’s take a look at one of the above examples of getting a six pack in two months.
-For someone with my waist size that is a realistic goal but it means I will have to stick to a program quite rigidly everyday to achieve it.
+For someone with my waist size that is a realistic goal but it means I will have to stick to a program rigidly everyday to achieve it.
 The deadline of two months makes sure I focus on the goal.
 If I gave myself a deadline of two years then I’d probably never seriously start working on the goal.
-Similarly if I gave myself two weeks then I probably wouldn’t achieve my goal in that time period, and then I might just give up altogether.
+Similarly if I gave myself two weeks then I wouldn’t achieve my goal in that time period, and give up altogether.

 Here’s a list of what I would consider to be real goals.